juhasev/sample-ninja-help/recruitment-sources-edit-dialog.md

 > **NOTE** The URL does not point to the registration survey, instead it points to a specific URL for co-registration!
 This URL is used to server to server communication between **MVF** and **Sample Ninja**

-When an API request is received and validation passed **Sample Ninja** will send a confirmation email as configured under **Sub Panels -> Email Templates -> Co-registration template**.
+When an API request is received and validation passed **Sample Ninja** will send a confirmation email as configured under **Sub Panels -> Email Templates -> Co-registration invitation**.
 When a registering panelist confirms their email the standard security checks, fingerprinting etc.. will run.

 Questions **FIRST_NAME**, **LAST_NAME**, **GENDER** and **EMAIL** are automatically answered when co-registration request is received from **MVF**. **Sample Ninja** will automatically report these as completed registration surveys so you will have normal registration survey statistics even though these users never took the actual registration survey.